tcm-marcel/peloton/doc/query_interpreter.md

 * not complete LLVM IR instruction coverage
   * LLVM vector types are not supported
-  * *but* every query that is created by our test cases is currently supported
 * LLVM values are restricted to max.
 8 byte
   * usually not a problem, except we start introducing SIMD inside codegen

+*But* every query that is currently created by our test cases is supported.

 ## Future Work
 >Write down future work to fix known problems or otherwise improve the component.